When do courses begin?

 Most part-time courses take place in the evening and/or Saturdays.
 Indicative times and days are set out in each Course Description.

 All undergraduate students are advised to attend an induction session prior to the commencement of the course.
-Information provided will support students through their educational journey and introduce students to resources available in WIT that will help students study more effectively such as the library, Moodle etc. Induction will begin Monday 10 September 2018 for undergraduate students.
+Information provided will support students through their educational journey and introduce students to resources available in WIT that will help students study more effectively such as the library, Moodle etc. Induction will begin the week beginning 9th September 2019 for undergraduate students.
 Details of the date you should attend will be included in your start-up letter/e-mail.

 Many WIT Part-time courses use the Moodle online learning environment to make notes and other learning materials and interactions available to students online.
 All registered WIT students can access Moodle using their WIT student number and associated password from anywhere that they have Internet access, both on and off campus.
 Individual lecturers will advise students on how they intend to use Moodle and the Moodle Help Desk is there to support students.